What is urticaria?

 Other forms

-Urticaria occurs when a trigger causes the mast cells to release histamine, and other chemical messengers, in the skin.
-This then causes the blood vessels to open up and leak, and this extra fluid leads to swelling (hives) and itching.
+Urticaria occurs when a trigger causes the mast cells to release histamine and other chemical messengers in the skin.
+This then causes the blood vessels to dilate and leak, and the extra fluid leads to swelling (hives) and itching.

 These can include: